daostack/arc.js_legacy/docs/Home.md

 ### Using the Arc.js Library in your Code

-#### TypeScript
+#### Typescript
-Arc.js itself is written using TypeScript.
-The Arc.js library includes TypeScript type definitions defined in an index.d.ts.
+Arc.js itself is written using Typescript.
+The Arc.js library includes Typescript type definitions defined in an index.d.ts.

 #### Javascript
 The javascript included in the Arc.js library is ES6 in a commonjs module format.